-Grandparents Day, celebrated on the first Sunday after Labor Day, did not begin as a way to sell greeting cards as many of us might think.
-It was because of the efforts of Marian McQuade, that on August 3, 1978, then President Jimmy Carter proclaimed Grandparents Day a national holiday.
+Grandparents Day, celebrated on the first Sunday after Labor Day, did not start as a way to sell greeting cards as many of us might think.
+It was through the efforts of one woman, Marian McQuade, that on August 3, 1978, then President Jimmy Carter proclaimed Grandparents Day a national holiday.

 Marian McQuade started her campaign for Grandparents Day in the early 1970s.
 She thought the holiday should be a time for families to visit with older family members living in nursing homes.
 Her idea quickly grew to encompass much more.
 As she worked with others, she emphasized the wisdom and family history that grandparents can offer their grandchildren and other family members.

 McQuade’s interest in connecting generations began when she was a child visiting her grandmother on the family farm.
 After chores were done at the end of the day, they would visit elderly neighbors, often taking along food and gifts.
 McQuade’s interactions during these times, along with the close relationship with her grandmother, planted the seeds for a lifetime of advocating for the elderly.

 A National Holiday

 As an adult, McQuade worked tirelessly to provide support for elderly shut-ins.
 Through her efforts, McQuade was eventually appointed to the West Virginia Committee on Aging, the Nursing Home Licensing Board, and, finally, to the White House Conference on Aging where she had an even greater impact.
 It was there that her hard work finally paid off and Grandparents Day became a national holiday.

 The month of September was chosen for Grandparents Day as a symbol of the “autumn years” of life.
 It also coincides with the start of school, giving children the perfect opportunity to interview their grandparents for school reports.
 Many teachers have found that grandparents can serve as valuable references for historical events, bringing history more alive than any textbook ever could.